Mewriick/Blazor.FlexGrid/README.md

 }
 ```
 You can also configure which columns will be editable for current logger user, see **Permission restriction** section.
 If you are using
-**CollectionTableDataAdapter** chagnes are saved only into local object in list.
+**CollectionTableDataAdapter** changes are saved only into local object in list.
 For saving to the server you have to write your own functionallity.
 If you are using **LazyLoadedTableDataAdapter** and Client/Server mode you must provide url for updating of item.

 ```cs